devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp using AI, acting as a sales agent to answer questions and capture lead information.
+This workflow automates customer interactions on WhatsApp using an AI sales agent to answer questions, recommend products, and handle sales inquiries.

 ## Input Details
-The workflow is triggered by an incoming message to a WhatsApp business account, containing customer inquiries or responses.
+The workflow is triggered by an incoming WhatsApp message received via a webhook.

 ## Process Summary
-The workflow first extracts the incoming message and phone number.
-It then retrieves the conversation history (if any) for that contact from a Google Sheet and sends the current message, history, and a predefined system prompt to the OpenAI Chat Completion model to generate a response.
-The AI processes the query, identifies if a lead has been captured, and updates the Google Sheet with the latest conversation and lead status.
-Finally, it sends the AI-generated response back to the customer via WhatsApp.
+First, the workflow extracts the incoming message and sender information from the webhook.
+Next, it sends the message to an AI assistant (OpenAI Chat) which determines the appropriate response based on the conversation history and predefined sales prompts.
+Then, the workflow formats the AI-generated response.
+Finally, the workflow sends the AI-generated response back to the customer on WhatsApp.
+If the AI detects an issue or needs to transfer to a human, it will escalate the conversation.

 ## Output Details
-The workflow responds to the customer on WhatsApp with an AI-generated message and updates a Google Sheet with conversation logs and lead information.
+The workflow sends automated AI-generated responses or escalates to a human agent via WhatsApp to the customer.